 - Level 2 – medium risk

 - Level 3 – higher risk.

-For more information, visit the Ministry of Primary Industries National Programmes or view their national programmes overview (95KB PDF)
+For more information, visit the Ministry of Primary Industries National Programmes.
+To know about requirements for recording information, view their national programmes overview (95KB PDF)

 Where do I fit?